This delicious portable pumpkin pie trifle is made with layers of crumbled-up Mrs. Smith Pumpkin Pie, Pumpkin Cream, and Chocolate Avocado Mousse.

 When I was being a total recluse as I was working on my Master’s, she showed up on my doorstep with a Mrs. Smith Pumpkin Pie and a tub of Cool Whip.
 When she was leaving, she longingly glanced at the leftover pie on my table – which I didn’t think to offer her any of; I like to think the thought didn’t occur to me, but, subconsciously, I think I was looking forward to a piece of leftover pie with the 3 cups of coffee I would be pounding as I worked on my paper that night.

 So, for her, I came up with these individual pumpkin pie trifles in snazzy, portable, mason jars! #ThankfullySweet

-I began with a layer of pie at the bottom of the mason jar, topped that with a layer of pumpkin cream and topped that with a layer of chocolate-avocado mousse and yet another layer o pie, cream and mousse.
-I topped these with some chopped up ark chocolate.
+I began with a layer of pie at the bottom of the mason jar, topped that with a layer of pumpkin cream, and topped that with a layer of chocolate-avocado mousse and yet another layer o pie, cream, and mousse.
+I topped these with some chopped-up dark chocolate.
 These trifles stay fresh for about 2-3 days in the fridge – and can be enjoyed just about everywhere by simply unscrewing the lid!

-I am not gonna tell you how good these were – I am hoping you will make them and see for yourself!
+I am not going to tell you how good these were – I am hoping you will make them and see for yourself!

 If you need more inspiration, check out the Cooking Up Good website.
 They have recipes, sweepstakes, loyalty programs, coupons, and more!
 What’s not to love?
 If you’re looking for a new dinner idea or a chance to win some awesome prizes, be sure to check it out!